-Pole Height (feet) Flag Size Maximum (total square feet)

-Up to 25 24
+Pole Height (feet) Flag Size Maximum (total square feet) Up to 25 24

-25 - 39 40

-40 - 49 60

-50-60 96

-- (c)(c) Each lot shall be allowed a maximum of three (3) flagpoles. - (d)(f) A maximum of two (2) flags shall be allowed per flagpole. - (c)(g) A vertical flagpole must be set back from all property boundaries a distance which is at least equal to the height of the flagpole. - (f)(h) Flags and flagpoles shall be maintained in good repair, and to the extent applicable shall be in compliance with the building code.
-Flagpoles with broken halyards shall not be used and flags which are torn or frayed shall not be displayed. - (g)(i) On officially designated City, State, or Federal holidays, there shall be no maximum flag size or number or other limitations on display. - (h)(j) This section shall not be construed to restrict the right to display eligible flags as banners as provided elsewhere in this Article.
+- (c)(d) Each lot shall be allowed a maximum of three (3) flagpoles. - (d)(e) A maximum of two (2) flags shall be allowed per flagpole. - (e)(f) A vertical flagpole must be set back from all property boundaries a distance which is at least equal to the height of the flagpole. - (f)(g) Flags and flagpoles shall be maintained in good repair, and to the extent applicable shall be in compliance with the building code.
+Flagpoles with broken halyards shall not be used and flags which are torn or frayed shall not be displayed. - (g)(h) On officially designated City, State, or Federal holidays, there shall be no maximum flag size or number or other limitations on display. - (h)(i) This section shall not be construed to restrict the right to display eligible flags as banners as provided elsewhere in this Article.

 Sec.
 20-67.
-Banners
+Banners Temporary Signs

-- (a) Banners shall conform to the following standards: - (1) Each banner shall not exceed twenty-four (24) square feet; - (2) Each banner must be individually attached to poles, mast arms, or other structures; - (3) No more than two (2) banners shall be displayed on any lot at one (1) time; and - (4) All banners must be maintained in good condition as provided for flags in Sec.
-20-66.

-(5) No banner shall be displayed for more than fourteen (14) days, with no more than three (3) such fourteen (14) day periods being permitted per calendar year per lot.
+- (a) Banners-shall conform to the following standards: - (1) Each banner shall not exceed twenty-four (24) square feet; - (2) Each banner must be individually attached to poles, mast arms, or other structures; - (3) No more than two (2) banners shall be displayed on any lot at one (1) time; and - (4) All banners must be maintained in good condition as provided for flags in Sec.
+20-66. - (5) No banner shall be displayed for more than fourteen (14) days, with no more than six (6) three (3) such fourteen (14) day periods being permitted per calendar year per lot. - (b) Pole banners: - (1) Pole banners shall require a permit as detailed in this ordinance.
+Permits shall be issued only for events located in the City. - (2) The requesting organization will pay to design, fabricate, install and remove pole banners.